rylanturner02/monet-gan-kaggle/README.md

-# Monet Style Transfer with CycleGAN
+# Monet Style Transfer with CycleGAN by Rylan Turner

 This project implements a CycleGAN model for the Kaggle "GAN Getting Started" competition, which generates Monet-style paintings from photographs.